Symphony Masses: Ho Drakon Ho Megas: Recording and production

 Active Records, Therion's music label, decided to scale down their operations and the band was switched to the new owners, Megarock Records.
 The band was recording the album from December 1992 to January 1993 in The Montezuma Studio in Stockholm, Sweden, with the aid of engineer Rex Gisslén.
 Symphony Masses: Ho Drakon Ho Megas was released under changed line-up; only Christofer Johnsson remained.
 During the playing Beyond Sanctorum tour, band ran into a few personnel problems.
 Oskar Forss decided to leave the band, Peter Hansson quit the band after health problems.
 Piotr Wawrzeniuk, from the band Carbonized in which Johnsson also played, took up drumming duties.
 The guitar was taken up by Magnus Barthelsson, an old school friend of Johnsson's, while Andreas Wahl took up the bass.

-Songs, lyrical themes and influences

-The album marks the band's departure from typical death metal in favor of experimentation with traditional doom metal, goth rock, progressive rock, jazz, symphonic classical, Persian traditional music, Arabic music, and 1980s heavy metal inspired by Iron Maiden and Judas Priest.
-The focus of lyrical themes changed from social and environmental issues and Lovecraftian fantasy to occult topics, including qliphoth, the mythological demon Lilith, and the Abyss (Thelema).

-The Japanese version released by Toy's Factory label includes three bonus tracks—"Enter the Voids" and 1991 demo versions of "Beyond Sanctorum" and "Symphony of the Dead", both from Beyond Sanctorum.
-A 2006 Therion's box-set Celebrators of Becoming includes the following songs from the album—"Baal Reginon" (recorded in Zug, Switzerland, 1994), "Dark Princess Naamah" (Buenos Aires, Argentina, 1995), "A Black Rose" (Buenos Aires, Argentina, 1995), "Dawn of Perishness" (Huddinge, Sweden, 1993 and Buenos Aires, Argentina, 1995).
+Songs

-The song "A Black Rose" has been included in a Nuclear Blast DVD compilation Death...
-Is Just the Beginning Classics released on March 25, 2002.
+The song "A Black Rose" has been included in a Nuclear Blast DVD compilation Death… Is Just the Beginning Classics released on March 25, 2002.

-Song lyrics have been published officially for four songs only—"Baal Reginon", "Dark Princess Naamah", "Powerdance" and "Procreation of Eternity".

 Reception

 Symphony Masses: Ho Drakon Ho Megas mostly gained very positive reviews.
-It has received 4 of 5 rating by Allmusic with songs "Dark Princess Naamah", "Dawn of Perishness" and "Ho Drakon Ho Megas: The Dragon Throne/Fire and Ecstacy" picked by its staff, and 3.47 of 5 by Rate Your Music community being number 473 in its 1993 ranking.
+It has received ratings of 4 of 5 by Allmusic with songs "Dark Princess Naamah", "Dawn of Perishness", and "Ho Drakon Ho Megas: The Dragon Throne/Fire and Ecstacy" picked by its staff, and 3.47 of 5 by the Rate Your Music community being number 473 in its 1993 ranking.